International engineering technologist

-The IntET(Canada) designation is a professional title awarded on the basis of academic qualification and work experience.
-It is a certification recognized over provincial borders and over some national borders.
-The Canadian Council of Technicians and Technologists offers this certification.
+The international engineering technologist (IntET) designation of Canada is a professional certification recognized over provincial borders and over some national borders.
+Technology Professionals Canada offers this certification.
+It is awarded on the basis of academic qualification and work experience.

-The IntET(Canada) designation is recognized and protected in Australia, Canada, Hong Kong, Ireland, New Zealand, South Africa and the United Kingdom.
+The IntET designation is recognized and protected in Australia, Canada, Hong Kong, Ireland, New Zealand, South Africa and the United Kingdom.

 To qualify for this certification, a technologist must: